sakshyy14/Toronto-Island-park-dashboard/README.md

 -The objective of this project is to transform raw ticket transaction data into meaningful business insights that support better resource planning, ferry scheduling, and demand forecasting.

 2- Business Problem
-Ferry operators experience varying passenger demand throughout the day and across different seasons.
+-Ferry operators experience varying passenger demand throughout the day and across different seasons.
 Without proper analytics it becomes difficult to:

 -Identify peak travel hours
 -Forecast passenger demand